-A key aspect of our strategy is to selectively enter into collaboration agreements with third parties.
+One aspect of our strategy is to selectively enter into collaboration agreements with third parties.
 We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected product candidates.
-The research term of our 2003 agreement with Allergan ended in March 2013, and additional payments from our two ongoing agreements with Allergan are dependent upon successful advancement of our applicable product candidates.
-Unless these milestones are met or a new research term is undertaken, we will not receive future revenues from our current collaborations with Allergan.
+Our 2003 research agreement with Allergan ended in March 2013, and additional payments from our two ongoing agreements with Allergan, other than payments for a portion of patent costs for these collaborations, are dependent upon successful advancement of our applicable product candidates.
+Unless these milestones are met, we will not receive significant future revenues from our current collaborations with Allergan.